Originally published Feb 2020

-Sleep is very in vogue right now (literally, it’s in Vogue) — and we’ve been hearing all about how important it is to get enough (good) sleep in the media, on podcasts, and in books over the last couple of years.
+Sleep is very in vogue right now (literally, it’s in Vogue) — and we’ve been hearing all about how important it is to get enough (good) sleep in the media, on podcasts, and in books over the last couple of years… and the pandemic didn’t make things any easier.
 Yes, it seems clear that sleep — the overlooked sibling to diet and exercise — is indeed a pillar of a healthy lifestyle.

 But few Americans actually get enough sleep…